 FUE Hair Transplant

-One of the newest and most talked about method in hair transplantation is a procedure known as follicular unit extraction and transplantation, commonly known referred to as FUE transplantation.
+One of the newest and most talked about methods of hair transplantation is a procedure known as follicular unit extraction and transplantation, commonly referred to as FUE transplantation.

 This is an excellent procedure for selected patients.
 The FUE transplant procedure does not result in a linear scar which maybe a serious consideration for those who wear their hair short and wish to avoid a linear excision.
 Patients with very tight scalps or that have existing donor scarring that cannot be excised may also be good candidates.